flant/shell-operator/HOOKS.md

 - `includeSnapshotsFrom` — an array of names of `kubernetes` bindings in a hook.
 When specified, a list of monitored objects from that bindings will be added to the binding context in a `snapshots` field.
 Self-include is also possible.

-- `fullObjectInSnapshot` — if not set or `true`, dumps of Kubernetes resources are cached for this binding and the snapshot includes them as `object` fields.
-Set to `false` if the hook not relies on full objects to reduce the memory footprint.
+- `keepFullObjectsInMemory` — if not set or `true`, dumps of Kubernetes resources are cached for this binding, and the snapshot includes them as `object` fields.
+Set to `false` if the hook does not rely on full objects to reduce the memory footprint.

 - `group` — a key that define a group of `schedule` and `kubernetes` bindings.
 See [grouping](#an-example-of-a-binding-context-with-group).